 Be Active Your Way is a platform created by the U.S. Department of Health and Human Services to promote physical activity.
 A variety of health, fitness and sports organizations contribute articles to the Be Active Your Way blog.
 I have written many articles on youth sports, fitness and exercise topics for the American Orthopaedic Society for Sports Medicine.

 Outpatient Surgery Magazine

 As a member of the editorial board for Outpatient Surgery Magazine, most of my contributions began as either giving my opinions on ideas for articles or offering quotes for articles.
 Over time, the editors have given me the opportunity to write featured articles on trends in sports medicine surgeries, new equipment, products and technology in sports medicine, and more.

 I have helped with a tremendous number of articles for the various Becker’s publications by talking to their writers and sharing my thoughts and quotes.
 I was thrilled when the Editor-in-chief, Laura Miller, allowed me to write articles for them.
 For Becker’s Review, my articles focus on latest news and research in sports medicine and orthopaedic surgery.

-I recently started writing for this popular health and fitness magazine here in Charleston.
+I have written for this popular health and fitness magazine here in Charleston.
 I’ll be writing articles on injuries and injury prevention in various forms of exercise, such as weightlifting, running, triathlons and more.

 The Daily Slice